openpitrix/openpitrix/docs/design/db-design.md

 );
 CREATE UNIQUE INDEX app_ix_name ON app (name);
 CREATE USER 'app_user'@'localhost' IDENTIFIED BY 'password';
-GRANT ALL PRIVILEGES ON apphub.app TO 'app_user'@'localhost';
+GRANT ALL PRIVILEGES ON openpitrix.app TO 'app_user'@'localhost';
 ```

 * For cluster service